jafetgado/PyCanal/README.rst

 Examples
 ----------
-An example showing how to compute conservation scores with pycanal for 1,748 sequences of family 7 glycoside hydrolases.
+An example showing how to compute conservation scores with PyCanal for 1,748 sequences of family 7 glycoside hydrolases.

 .. code:: python